Ionsper/krakentren/README.md

 ## Use

-The package contacts Kraken's REST API in order to get market data, trade and has many other features.
+The package contacts Kraken's REST API in order to get market data and trade.

 It can also add several trading tecnhical indicators to the ohlc data received by the api.